goeiebook/creativelab/narrative.md

 ![the response][tweet]

 This confused me.
-But then something unanticipated happens: attention.
+But then something unanticipated happened: attention.
 Profile views and tweet impressions.
 Twitter analytics measured an increase of 1000%.

 ---

 Winter was finally coming to a close.
 The snow melted.
 When snow goes away it leaves a distinctive aftermath.
 Piles of gravel, salt, and soggy cigarette butts.
 Glacial till, but with snowplow scars and single mittens.

 In a pile of detritus was a white ball.
 I picked it up.
 Solid rubber with a grey splotch.
 A lot of bounce.
 Probably a dog toy.
 I put it in my pocket.
-I thought [_I should tweet about this_](https://twitter.com/goeiebook/status/709378927219728384), and formed a plan to carry the ball with me at all times.
+I thought [_tweet about this_](https://twitter.com/goeiebook/status/709378927219728384), and formed a plan to carry the ball with me at all times.
 Because doing so increases the chances of discovering something new.

 ---